gautierdag/gautierdag/README.md

 ### Hi there 👋

+- 📈 Working on founding a start up @ Entrepreuneur First

-- 🔭 I’m currently a Machine Learning Engineer at [Mansa](https://www.getmansa.com)
+- 🔭 Previously, a Machine Learning Engineer at [Mansa](https://www.getmansa.com)

-- 📚 Previously I did a Masters in Artificial Intelligence at the University of Amsterdam 🇳🇱🌷
+- 📚 Previously, I did a Masters in Artificial Intelligence at the University of Amsterdam 🇳🇱🌷

 - 🏈 During my Bachelors at Northwestern University, I co-founded the college football startup: [Zcruit](https://www.zcruit.com)

-- 🌱 I’m currently learning for the AWS Machine Learning Certification, and just completed the Solutions Architect Associates Certificate.
+- 🌱 I’m currently learning `vim`

+- 🔖 AWS Machine Learning and AWS Solutions Architect Associates Certified

 - 💬 Ask me about Natural Language Processing, Scraping, Meta-learning, or any AI related topics!